yourtechmafia/Smart-Prepaid-Energy-Meter/README.md

 * ACS712 current sensor to measure current readings.
 * SIM800L module for GPRS connection to Blynk Cloud.

-Fetch all necessary Arduino libraries for this project from (https://github.com/yourtechmafia/Awesome-Arduino-Libraries)
+Fork all necessary Arduino libraries for this project from (https://github.com/yourtechmafia/Awesome-Arduino-Libraries)